-The DPT program consists of a three and one-half year, graduate-level curriculum comprised of two and one-half years of intensive academic, clinical, and research study experiences followed by a year-long, full-time, paid clinical internship for all students.
+The DPT program consists of a three and one-half year, graduate-level curriculum comprised of two and onehalf years of intensive academic, clinical, and research study experiences followed by a year-long, full-time, paid clinical internship.

 Addressing the full scope of the physical therapy practice, including health promotion and education; disability, injury, and disease prevention; and professional reasoning, values, and behaviors, the program broadly prepares students to become competent, widely-skilled, reflective practitioners, equipped to practice in a variety of settings throughout the continuum of health care.